ollama/ollama/docs/modelfile.md

 ## Prompt

 When building on top of the base models supplied by Ollama, it comes with the prompt template predefined.
-To override the supplied system prompt, simply add `SYSTEM: insert system prompt` to change the systme prompt.
+To override the supplied system prompt, simply add `SYSTEM insert system prompt` to change the system prompt.

 ### Prompt Template